 Redwood: Banner Reports, Graduated Student Reports, #6 “Mail Excel file of graduating/graduated students”.
 For candidates, select graduation status APP (or C, ceremony, to include marching-only) and degree status %.
 For graduates, select graduation status % and degree status AW.

 Redwood: Banner Reports, Administrative Reports, #18 “Print dean’s report (sections taught by dept and instructor)”, or #19 “Create/mail deans stats file for a term range”.
 Item 18 prints two sections, one sorted by course, one sorted by instructor.
 Item 19 sends one set of data that can be imported into Excel and sorted as needed.

 These are not recorded in the Banner database, although they may be at a future time.
 Please contact the Provost’s office.

 These are not recorded in the Banner database.
-Please contact Scholarly Research.
+Please contact Research & Creative Scholarship.

-Contact Cindy Gammon (Student Financial Services) or Sue Schwab (ITS) for lists of students who have received a particular scholarship.
+Contact Cindy Gammon (Student Financial Services) or Eloy Wade (ITS) for lists of students who have received a particular scholarship.
 Excellence awards not related to scholarships are not recorded in the Banner database.
-Please contact Student Life.
+Please contact Campus & Student Life.

 16. How can I see class lists for other schools?